 PCHP makes every effort to provide new members with ID cards as quickly as possible.
 During the time of enrollment processing, members and providers may verify eligibility through PCHP’s secure web portals.

 To learn more about your ID card, click here.

 If you go to the doctor’s office without your member ID card, you can tell them you’re with Parkland Community Health Plan.
 The doctor’s office will call us to verify your information.

-To access your secure member portal by using the Member Login link.
+You can access your secure Member Portal by using the Member Login link.
 This is a secure web portal where you can request an ID card, ask to change your PCP, file a complaint, or ask a question.

 One of our main goals is to help you stay as healthy as possible.
 The HRA is one way we do this.
 It’s a series of easy questions about your health and lifestyle.

 Filling out the HRA is easy and should take less than 15 minutes to complete.